wendyverdonk93/docs/content/api/tools/zero-authorization.md

-Please make sure you check out our dedicated documentation for [Zero Authorization](/tools/zero-authorization/)
+Read more about [Zero Authorization](/tools/zero-authorization/) on our documentation page.
 {{% /description %}}